Class: Sketchup::Selection

 Overview

-A set of the currently selected entities.
+A set of the currently selected drawing elements.
 Use the Model.selection method to get a Selection object.
-Note that the order of entities (selection[0], selection[1] and so on) in the set is in no particular order and should not be assumed to be in the same order as the user selected the entities.
+Note that the order of drawing elements (selection[0], selection[1] and so on) in the set is in no particular order and should not be assumed to be in the same order as the user selected the drawing elements.

 Examples: